• E-Commerce

 Contents

-How To Do A Reverse Image Search On Google
+How To Do Reverse Image Searches On Google

-Google introduced its reverse image search tool in 2011, allowing users to find images by uploading a link or saved picture.
+Google introduced its reverse image search tool in 2011, allowing users to find images by uploading a link or saved picture (and now you can also do a reverse video search).

-But while this process is simple on a desktop, it can be a little complicated when using a smartphone.
+But while this process is simple on a desktop, it can be a little complicated when using a mobile device.

-Here are the steps to do a reverse image search, whether you’re using an iPhone, Android, or PC:
+Here are the steps to do a reverse image search, whether you’re you want to search on iPhone, Android phone, or PC:

 Using an iPhone